Jane Street Says Retail Demand Drove Its India Trading Activity

 What role do retail investors play in market volumes?

-Retail investors contribute significantly to trading volumes, especially in equities and derivatives.
+Retail investors contribute significantly to trading volumes, particularly in equities and derivatives.

 Is Jane Street a market maker?

-Jane Street operates as a global trading firm that provides liquidity across multiple asset classes.
+Yes.
+Jane Street is a global trading firm providing liquidity across multiple asset classes.

 Are regulators concerned about institutional traders?